jspark-cochlearai/phue/README.md

 You need to get a key to use sense API.
 Visit https://cochlear.ai/beta-subscription/ and sign up for free.
 Then put the key inside example_stream.py file.

+### 5. Get your Bridge's ip address

+The IP address of the bridge can be obtained in the Philips hue mobile app.
+Please put the ip address inside example_stream.py file.

+### 6. Set the light bulb index

+If you have more than one light bulb, you can select which one to control with this example with the variable *idx*.

 ## Launch example

 Run